Soft Augmentation for Image Classification: Conclusion

 In summary, we draw inspiration from human vision research, specifically how human visual classification performance degrades non-linearly as a function of image occlusion.
 We propose generalizing data augmentation with invariant transforms to Soft Augmentation where the learning target (e.g. one-hot vector and/or sample weight) softens non-linearly as a function of the degree of the transform applied to the sample.

 Using cropping transformations as an example, we empirically show that Soft Augmentation offers robust top-1 error reduction across Cifar-10, Cifar-100, ImageNet-1K, and ImageNet-V2.
-With a fixed softening curve, Soft Augmentation doubles the top-1 accuracy boost of the popular RandAugment method across models and datasets, and enhances model occlusion performance by up to $4\times$.
-Combining Soft Augment with the more recently developed TrivialAugment further improves model accuracy and calibration simultaneously, outperforming even the compute-heavy 5-ensemble models.
+With a fixed softening curve, Soft Augmentation doubles the top-1 accuracy boost of the popular RandAugment method across models and datasets, and improves performance under occlusion by up to $4\times$.
+Combining Soft Augment with the more recently developed TrivialAugment further improves model accuracy and calibration simultaneously, outperforming even compute-heavy 5-ensemble models.
 Finally, self-supervised learning experiments demonstrate that Soft Augmentation also generalizes beyond the popular supervised one-hot classification setting.

-Some future directions include further expanding the repertoire of transforms of soft augmentation beyond crop.
-Another potential improvement is that Soft Augment can be made class/sample-wise adaptive, eliminating hyperparameters and further improving performance.
-A third interesting direction is to apply the same principles of Soft Augmentation to other vision and non vision tasks.

 {

 }

 {Appendix \Alph{section}}